GamesOfSummer/react-107-refactor-corvid-cases/README.md

 # React 107
 React 107 - Refactor app to use functional components, hooks, error boundaries, and proptypes

-Already uses Typescript
-Uses a CORVID-19 API for data that I can use
+### Source code for a website that consumes a CORVID-19 API

 # Summary

 * Tools used - Visual Studio Code, SmartGit, a Pomodoro timer
+* React, Material Design for Bootstrap
+* Details - mostly in Typescript - uses functional components, hooks

 # Checklist

 * [X] - find a better api?
 * [X] - get everything into functional classes
-* [ ] - use hooks for state
+* [X] - use hooks for state
 * [ ] - Error Boundaries with fake api?
 * [ ] - fix `variable as any` if possible
+* [ ] - install redux for state management
 * [ ] - Install mocha / chai / Sinon /